python/cpython/Doc/library/argparse.rst

                            [help], [metavar], [dest], [deprecated])

    Define how a single command-line argument should be parsed.
-Each parameter has its own more detailed description below, but in short they are:
+Each parameter has its own more detailed description below, but in short they are (see `name or flags`_):

    * `name or flags`_ - Either a name or a list of option strings, e.g. ``foo`` or ``-f, --foo``.